Prosodic and Segmental Patterns in Morphology (DGfS 2026) (ProSegPatMo)

 We invite submissions for 20-minute oral presentations (+ 10 minutes discussion) in English.
 Abstracts should be submitted anonymously.

 Abstracts should be at most one page long, plus references on the second page, on A4 paper with 2.5cm margins on all sides, and must be set in Times New Roman font (or similar) of at least 11 points.
-The deadline for submission is 31th July 2025; notification date is 1st of September 2024.
+The deadline for submission is 15th of August 2025; notification date is 1st of September 2024.

 Submissions open: June 23, 2025 - Aug.
 15, 2025